Jump to:

 - Operations and Supply Chain Management in Emerging Economies

-- Performance Measurement and Management
+- Performance Measurement and Public Value Impact Assessment

 - Responsible and Ethical Operations and Supply Chain Management